divaprotocol/oracles/README.md

 Other important notes:
 * As Solidity cannot handle floating numbers, the final reference value should be submitted as an integer with 18 decimals (e.g., 18500000000000000000 for 18.5).
-* A data provider cannot submit a second value when the status switches to "Submitted".
-* Data providers are expected to provide values only for pools where they were assigned as the data provider.

 The following two parameters specify the range that the pool is tracking and can be helpful when implementing sanity checks on the oracle side:
 |Parameter|Description|